 I wanted to make another recipe using peanut butter and had the tendency to go with a sweet dessert.
 Yet I spotted the recipe for Thai Shrimp with Peanut Dipping Sauce and knew I just had to try it.

-Not only is the shrimp cooked in the flavourful sauce which includes Kraft Peanut Butter, you have the option of using the remaining as a dip for those who need more added.
+Not only is the shrimp cooked in the flavourful sauce which includes peanut butter, you have the option of using the remaining as a dip for those who need more added.

 I assumed this would be a recipe that adults would enjoy the most, yet my kids were drooling at the stove and rushed me through taking photos so they could dive in.
 I wasn’t certain whether they’d be fans, yet there was a request to make it again.
 Recipe score!